harp-tech/protocol/Device.md

     0      :d1, 0, 1
 ```

 Specifies the version number of the assembled components.
 The value of this register is persistent and MUST NOT be changeable by the user.
-If this register is not implemented, it MUST have the default value of `0`.
+If this register is not implemented, it MUST have the default value of `0` (Zero).

 ### **`R_CORE_VERSION_H` (U8) – Major Core Version**